omatheusmesmo/notifications-module/README.md

       └── java/
           └── com/
               └── notification/
-                  ├── strategy/
-                  │   ├── NotificationStrategy.java
+                  ├── channel/
                   │   ├── EmailNotification.java
+                  │   ├── Notification.java
+                  │   ├── PushNotification.java
+                  │   └── WhatsAppNotification.java
+                  ├── enums/
-                  │   ├── SMSNotification.java
+                  │   ├── NotificationPriority.java
-                  │   └── PushNotification.java
+                  │   └── NotificationType.java
                   ├── factory/
+                  │   ├── EmailNotificationFactory.java
+                  │   ├── NotificationFactoryMethod.java
+                  │   ├── PushNotificationFactory.java
+                  │   └── WhatsappNotificationFactory.java
+                  ├── strategy/
+                  │   ├── HighPriorityStrategy.java
+                  │   ├── LowPriorityStrategy.java
+                  │   ├── MediumPriorityStrategy.java
+                  │   ├── NotificationPriorityStrategy.java
+                  │   └── PriorityNotificationContext.java
+                  ├── util/
-                  │   └── NotificationFactory.java
+                  │   └── SleepUtil.java
+                  ├── Main.java
-                  └── Main.java
+                  └── NotificationService.java
       └── resources/
           └── application.properties
 ```

 ## Key Components

-- **NotificationStrategy**: Interface that defines the `send()` method.
-Each notification type (Email, SMS, Push) will implement this interface to provide specific sending logic.
+- **Notification**: Interface that defines the `sendNotification(String message)` method.
+Each notification type (Email, WhatsApp, Push) implements this interface to provide specific sending logic.

-- **EmailNotification**: Concrete implementation of `NotificationStrategy` for sending email notifications.

-- **SMSNotification**: Concrete implementation of `NotificationStrategy` for sending SMS notifications.

-- **PushNotification**: Concrete implementation of `NotificationStrategy` for sending push notifications.

-- **NotificationFactory**: Class that contains the logic for creating different notification strategies based on the input type.
+- **NotificationFactoryMethod**: Abstract class that defines the `createNotification()` method.
+Each notification type has its own factory class that extends this abstract class to create instances of the notification.

+- **NotificationPriorityStrategy**: Interface that defines the `execute(Set<Notification> notifications, String message)` method.
+Each priority level (Low, Medium, High) has its own strategy class that implements this interface to define how notifications are sent.

-- **Main**: The main application that demonstrates how to use the factory and strategy patterns to send notifications.
+- **PriorityNotificationContext**: Class that uses a `NotificationPriorityStrategy` to execute the strategy for sending notifications.

+- **NotificationService**: Class that handles the user interaction, allowing the user to send notifications by specifying the type and priority.
+It runs in a loop, allowing multiple notifications to be sent in a single execution.

 ## Installation and Setup